Learn your way around the Webflow Designer.

 This opens the Pages Panel where we can organize and manage page settings.
 Learn more about the Pages panel.

 It opens the Ecommerce panel where you can create and modify products and product categories.
 Here, you'll also see the orders that you've received.
 Learn more about the Ecommerce panel.

 It opens the Assets panel.
 From here, you can upload and organize assets you use or link to in your project.
 Learn more about the Assets panel.

-It opens the settings panel where you can set up various settings such as search settings and Ecommerce settings.
+It opens the settings panel where you can set up various settings such as search settings and Backup settings.

 Help settings provide you with tools to make using the Designer easier.

 The major area in the Designer is the Canvas.
 It's where you can interact with the page in real-time.
 You can select elements, move them around, and edit content right on the page.
 Learn more about the Canvas.

 The top bar provides another set of view settings as well as some useful tools to save, publish and even export your site.
 Starting from the left-hand side, right next to the menu button, and moving to the right, you have the following set of tools:

 Shows which page you are currently on.
 And when you click this indicator, it opens the Pages Panel.